Important Information About Coronavirus (COVID-19)

 General Visitor Restrictions

-- Have not returned from any overseas or interstate travel in the past 14 days.
+- Have not returned from any travel in the past 14 days.

-- Have not knowingly been in contact with a person or persons who have been confirmed positive for COVID-19 or influenza.
+- Have not knowingly been in contact with a person who is suspected or confirmed positive for COVID-19 or influenza.

-- Have not been caring for someone with a respiratory illness.
+- Have not been caring for anyone with a respiratory illness.

-Under the direction of the Federal Government, all staff and visitors to Aged Residential Care Facilities from the 1st May 2020 must have received the influenza vaccination.
-Further information will be provided to residents, clients and their loved ones regarding how this requirement will be implemented.
+Under the direction of the Federal Government, all staff and visitors to aged residential care facilities from the 1 May 2020 must have received the influenza vaccination.
+From this date, all family members and visitors will be required to provide appropriate evidence that they have been immunised against influenza.

 Video Calling with Residents

-During these times of uncertainty and as we continue restricted visiting in all of our residential care sites, we understand it is important that our residents remain connected with family and significant others.
-To help that connection, Southern Cross Care has implemented an initiative whereby family and friends can schedule assisted video calling, via Skype with residents.
+During these times of uncertainty and as we continue to limit visiting in all of our residential care sites, we understand it is important that our residents remain connected with family and significant others.
+To help that connection, SCC has implemented an initiative whereby family and friends can schedule assisted video calling, via Skype with residents.